 - Excess wear and tear on the teeth.
 When the jaws do not properly line up, some teeth have to work extra hard.
 Over time, this can cause the enamel to be worn away, making teeth more prone to cracking.

-– Impact on Appearance.
+- Impact on appearance.
 Crossbites can make a person’s smile less attractive.
 This is particularly true of posterior crossbites, which are easier to see.
-Even a minor crossbite can make a person feel self-conscious and hurt their self-esteem.
+Even a minor one can make a person feel self-conscious and hurt their self-esteem.

-– TMJ.
-People who suffer from a crossbite are more likely to develop Temporomandibular Joint Disorders or TMJ, problems with the joint that connects the upper or lower jaw.
-TMJ can cause earaches, pain in the jaw, facial pain, locking of the jaw, numbness of the face and a number of other unpleasant symptoms.
+- TMJ.
+People who suffer from crossbites are more likely to develop Temporomandibular Joint Disorders or TMJ, problems with the joint that connects the upper or lower jaw.
+TMJ can cause earaches, pain in the jaw, facial pain, locking of the jaw, numbness of the face, and a number of other unpleasant symptoms.

 Crossbite Treatment Options